August 3, 2022

 You’re probably no stranger to social media marketing where you promote your app using social media platforms with established communities such as Instagram, Twitter, or Facebook.

-As a marketer with 8+ years of experience myself, I’d say that my advice here for you when you build your brand and try to reach potential customers is to stay authentic and transparent about what you do, who you want to connect with, and the reasoning behind your product.
+As a marketer with 8+ years of experience, I’d say that my advice for you when you build your brand and try to reach potential customers is to stay authentic and transparent about what you do, who you want to connect with, and the reasoning behind your product.

 Please note that regardless of which elements of the marketing toolkit you decide to use, you will also need a compelling website app where users will be able to get more information about your product, check what their problems (or pain points in marketing jargon) it will help them solve, and then, of course, download the app.

 Once you are ready to launch your application in Apple and Google Play app stores, you also need to master the art of app store optimization.
-I’ve linked the app submission guides in the previous sentence, so make sure you follow these rules to the letter to avoid getting your product rejected or its release delayed.
+I’ve linked the app submission guides in the previous sentence, so follow these rules to avoid getting your product rejected or its release delayed.

 Mobile app development may seem like a straightforward process with isolated stages and a tried and tested methodology, but here’s something that you don’t hear often enough: it’s not linear and you may stumble upon some setbacks or things that will force you to reconsider your approach and pivot.